 The village of Surlingham lies in a scenic river valley some 7 miles east of the city of Norwich.
 It sits in a horseshoe bend of the river Yare in a lesser known part of the Norfolk Broads.
 The village is spread out over a rough quadrilateral of lanes with farmland in-between.

-Although Surlingham is on the way to nowhere it attracts visitors for a variety of reasons.
+The village attracts visitors for a variety of reasons.
 It boasts two wildlife reserves: the Church Marsh bird resrve and the Ted Ellis nature reserve.

-For walkers and cyclists it is on the Wherryman’s way long distance footpath and the N1 national cycle route.
+For walkers and cyclists it is on the Wherryman’s Way long distance footpath and the N1 national cycle route.
 It is also a popular riverside destination for those living in Norwich, not least because of its waterside pubs.
 And of course it is also an attractive overnight stopover for those enjoying a boating holiday.

 As a place to live, Surlingham has a primary school, two riverside pubs, a farm shop and cafe-patisserie and there is an active community.